vmware/container-service-extension/docs/CSE_ADMIN.md

 ### Updating K8s Templates

-K8s templates may be updated from time to time to upgrade software or make configuration changes.
-When this occurs, the remote template cookbook will be updated by VMWare.
-If a service provider wishes to get new templates or old template at a newer revision, CSE Server should be gracefully stopped, and the following commands be used to list and create templates.
+K8s Template definitions will be updated with newer software packages or configuration changes from time to time at the remote repository by CSE maintainers.
+Service Providers can refresh their existing templates with revised versions or install new templates by using below command.
+Please note that a graceful shut down of CSE Server is required first.
 ```sh
 cse template list --display diff
 cse template install [OPTIONS] TEMPLATE_NAME TEMPLATE_REVISION
 ```
-Updating a template doesn't have any effect on existing Kubernetes master and worker nodes in K8s clusters.
-CSE and template compatibility can be found in release notes.
+The refreshed templates do not impact existing K8s clusters in the environment.

 ---